simatec/ioBroker.shuttercontrol/docs/en/shuttercontrol.md

 Very practical in blind operation when the height is kept down (option checked), and just open and close the slats.

+**Delay for falling below the brightness until shading is ended (minutes)** The time is set here at which a delay should take place if the shade is darkened and the brightness falls below the set level.
+The default value is 0 and can be adjusted if required.
+This option only works in conjunction with a brightness sensor

 **Heat protection**
 This option allows the roller shutter to be completely closed in hot weather.
 After activating this option, the field for entering the temperature in °C appears.